 Protect Your Project

 You’re so close to being done!
 After the stain has dried, use a sealer or wax to protect the stain from dirt or grime that could change the color or texture over time.
-You’ll need to regularly clean the project surface, but don’t use powerful chemicals like bleach, vinegar or ammonia.
+You’ll need to regularly clean the concrete surface, but don’t use powerful chemicals like bleach, vinegar or ammonia.
 Such solutions can damage stained concrete.
 And you wouldn’t want that, would you?

 No workplace would be complete without its own hazards.
 Whether it’s slippery floors, loud noise or dealing with harmful chemicals, there’s always something that employees need to be careful of in order to stay safe.
 Companies are expected to establish worker safety in these environments, as well as maintain proper care of equipment and products.